MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-s3.md

 ---
-title: How to create an Amazon S3 connection
+title: Set up your connection
 description: This article provides information about how to create an Amazon S3 connection in Microsoft Fabric.
 author: pennyzhou-msft
 ms.author: xupzhou
 ms.topic: how-to
-ms.date: 05/23/2023
+ms.date: 09/18/2023
 ms.custom: template-how-to, build-2023
 ---

-# How to create an Amazon S3 connection
+# Set up your connection connection

 This article outlines the steps to create an Amazon S3 connection.